What is a Mental Health Counselor?

 What does a Mental Health Counselor do?

-Mental health counsellors typically do the following:
+Mental health counselors typically do the following:

 - Diagnose and treat mental and emotional disorders, such as anxiety and depression